 Climate change has resulted in wildland fires that last longer and occur more frequently due to higher temperatures and extended drought.
 In 2007 and 2008, wildland fires burned over 147,000 acres, destroyed 570 residences, and damaged an additional 42 residences in the unincorporated areas.
 In 2009, the Station Fire broke out in the Angeles National Forest, which burned nearly 160,000 acres and destroyed approximately 76 residences.
 This fire, the largest in recorded history for Los Angeles County, occurred months before low-moisture and strong Santa Ana winds, which often exacerbate wildland fires in the fall and spring months.
 In more recent years, fire season has become longer, affecting all jurisdictions in the State.
-Wildfires from neighboring jurisdictions pose new challenges for Los Angeles County, burning nearly 97,000 acres of the Santa Monica Mountains, and destroying 1,643 structures.
+Wildfires from neighboring jurisdictions pose new challenges for Los Angeles County.
+In 2018, the Woolsey Fire began in Ventura County and crossed into Los Angeles County, burning nearly 97,000 acres of the Santa Monica Mountains, and destroying 1,643 structures.
 In 2020, California endured the 2020 Fire Siege that saw multiple fires burning up and down the State at the same time.
 During this unprecedented year, the Bobcat Fire, which started in the San Gabriel Mountains, burned over 115,000 acres, destroying over 170 structures, and becoming the second largest in recorded history for Los Angeles County.
 Appendix H contains descriptions of these and other recent wildfires.